chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 is computed as a MAC over the received share (pA) using KcB.
 Specifically, B computes cB = MAC(KcB, pA), where MAC is also a secure PRF.
 After receipt and verification of B's confirmation message, A MUST send B a confirmation message using a MAC computed equivalently except with the use of pB and KcA.
+B MUST NOT send application data to A until it has received and verified the confirmation message.
 Key confirmation verification requires recomputation of the MAC and checking for equality against that which was received.

 # Key Schedule and Key Confirmation {#keys}